 Step 3: The Every Person, Every Time Program (EPET) is used across CNE to enhance the patient experience.
 Regardless of where patients go for treatment and services we want to ensure a systematic and consistent approach to supporting them in a positive manner and addressing concerns when things do not go as they had planned.
 Please take 30 minutes to review the Every Person, Every Time (EPET) Webinar, below.
-When you complete the Every Person, Every Time Post-Test, we will know that you have learned the key components of this important program.

 Every Person, Every Time Webinar